Information about the Coronavirus (COVID-19)

 SiO also offers support to students:

 We understand that you as students are passionate about the best possible learning outcome.
 We are as well.
-Therefore, this autumn's teaching and learning activities are planned based on this premise.
+Therefore, this spring's teaching and learning activities are planned based on this premise.

-Like all other universities and colleges, BI is in the initial phase regarding a somewhat different teaching setup due to the pandemic.
-In a short time, BI has facilitated a combination of physical and digital teaching.
-Efforts are now being made to increase the capacity for streaming and make the necessary adjustments and adaptations so that the teaching in the future will be as good as possible.
+Like all other universities and colleges, BI is regarding a somewhat different teaching setup due to the pandemic and has facilitated a combination of physical and digital teaching.
+Efforts have been made to increase the capacity for streaming and make the necessary adjustments and adaptations so that the teaching will be as good as possible.

 The combination of physical and digital lectures will ensure that we deliver a flexible product of high quality to all our students.
 We work as fast as we can to use the digital teaching methods that are best suited for the course / program you take.